MaxDu17/PlayItByEar_Code/README.md

 # Structure of this repository
 The `core/` directory contains all the code for the model we used, as well as some critical utility functions and replay buffer implementations.

 The `custom_environments/` directory contains the code and `.xml` models for the Robosuite environments we used.

-The `simulation_experiments/` directory contains the code we used to run imitaiton learning and corrections on the Robosuite simulator.
-This also includes a residual training baseline.

-The `utilities/` directory contains the code that we used to collect demonstrations.
+All the code that can be run directly is in the main folder.

 # Acknowledgements
 This codebase is adapted from *Image Augmentation Is All You Need: Regularizing Deep Reinforcement Learning from Pixels* (https://github.com/denisyarats/drq)